Prostate Problems Erectile Disfunction

 The Problem With Traditional Options

-While these treatments can be effective, they all have significant drawbacks:
+While these treatments can be effective, they all have significant considerations:

-- Medications: Lifelong commitment, side effects, don't address root cause
+- Medications: Lifelong commitment, side effects, don't address root inflammatory cause

 - Procedures: Invasive, expensive, risk of complications